kctezcan/sampling/README.md

 ![plot](./gifs/gif_vol4_usfact5_kspns0.gif)

 ## Code
+You can use the respective requirements file for creating an environment.

 ### Folder structure
 The code is published here as well.
 It assumes such a folder structure:
 ```